xinsnake/datascience-e2e/README.md

 ## Features

+- Use VSCode to write Python with set up for
-- Run Python code on local PySpark or Azure DataBricks
+  - PySpark
+  - DataBricks via DataBricks-Connect

+- Use JupyterLab to experiment with set up for
-- Run Jupyter Notebook on local PySpark or Azure DataBricks
+  - PySpark
+  - DataBricks via DataBricks-Connect
+  - DataBricks via DataBricks-JupyterLabsIntegration

 - Cookiecutter template using cookiecutter-data-science
 - nbstripout to filter notebook output when committing